max-kly/myWeather/README.md

 9. In the root directory create a `.env.api` file and set `API_KEY=*your-api-key*`.
 Change \*your-api-key\* to your actual API key you have saved in `step 8`.
 10. In your terminal go to the `backend` directory and run `npm run seed` command to create a table with cities and seed it with data
 11. From the `backend` directory in your terminal run `npm test integrations.test.js` to make sure everything is set up and working correctly.
 If all tests fails try to remove `.skip` from the last test in `integrations.test.js` to check if there is a problem with the API key.
 If problem is not related to the Weather API key - look into seeding<br><br>
+12. To remove or change `Footer` go to `frontend/src/components/Footer.jsx`

 ## How to run locally 🏠
 As application is made up of 2 parts you have to run both, frontend and backend.
 It adds one additional step in configuration